-B. COMPUTER LABORATORIES
+B. COMPUTER LABORATORIES AND AUDIO VISUAL ROOMS

-St. George's College has two computer laboratories for the use of students and an IT Faculty Resource Room for the use of Faculty, Staff.
+St. George's College has four (4) computer laboratories and seven (7) AV rooms for the use of students, and an IT Faculty Resource room for the use of Faculty; Staff.

 The Father Dennis Crutchley, S.J.
 Laboratory is located in the Hannas Building, above the Canteen, and is designated the IT Laboratory for the Lower School.
-The Fr.
-Tom Brodley, S.J.
-Laboratory is located in the Carter Library and is designated for the use of Upper School students.
-Both IT labs have Internet access, which can be used by students during designated times, and appropriate usage guidelines are agreed upon by the student.
+The other IT Labs, designated for use by the upper school, are located in the Samuel Carter Library.
+All IT labs have internet access.
 In addition, there are other computers in the Library, Student Development Centre and other locations for use by students.
-An IT Student Research Room for Fifth and Sixth form students, located in the Library, is also available.